 The Company acquires assets still in development and enters R&D arrangements with third parties that often require milestone and royalty payments to the third-party contingent upon the occurrence of certain future events linked to the success of the asset in development.
 Milestone payments may be required, contingent upon the successful achievement of an important point in the development lifecycle of the pharmaceutical product (e.g., approval of the product for marketing by a regulatory agency).
 If required by the license agreements, the Company may have to make royalty payments based upon a percentage of the sales of the pharmaceutical products if regulatory approval for marketing is obtained.

 Office Lease

-In May 2019, the Company entered into a lease for its office space in Laguna Hills, California for a one-year lease for the leased premises.
-The term of the lease expired on August 31, 2020.
+On December 2, 2020, the Company entered into a lease for its office space in Laguna Hills, California for a six-month term commencing on March 1, 2021, which expired on August 31, 2021.